mike-uffelman/weather-app/README.md

 Known items to refactor:

 - the styling source code can be refactored and cleaned up
-- the sort saved location logic is a bit clunky and difficult to
+- the sort saved location logic is a bit clunky and difficult to follow

 <p align="right">(<a href="#weather-app">back to top</a>)</p>